thespacedojo/shareit/README.md

 # Share it

-We've built social sharing buttons a few times and decided it was time to extract it to a package!
+I've built social sharing buttons a few times and decided it was time to extract it to a package!
 The goal of this package is to do a few things:

 * Render appropriate meta tags for Facebook/OG and Twitter (via spiderable)
-* Support social sharing buttons with bootstrap-3 and font-awesome
+* Support social sharing buttons with bootstrap-3 (default) and font-awesome
 * Expand to support other social platforms besides just twitter & facebook, in a configurable way

 See also our [project home](http://meteorjs.club/shareit/) (WIP).